-> Catlotta De Ninni, Head Of Reserach at Imogen Heap’s Mycelia initiative, will introduce a new project that will help music creatives better understand how their songs reach the world and generate income.
+Carlotta De Ninni, Head Of Research at Imogen Heap’s Mycelia initiative, will introduce a new project that will help music creatives better understand how their songs reach the world and generate income.

-> Traditionally the live sector secured all of its licences to stage public performances of other people’s songs through the collective licensing system – ie PRS and all that.
+Traditionally the live sector secured all of its licences to stage public performances of other people’s songs through the collective licensing system – ie PRS and all that.
 But now some artists are starting to move to a direct licensing model.
 Why?

 PACE Rights Management’s Adam Elfin will outline why artists like Deftones, Dire Straits’ Mark Knopfler and Mr Big’s Paul Gilbert have chosen to go this route, while CMU’s Chris Cooke will explain to confused promoters everywhere what exactly it all means, before discussing the pros and the cons of the approach with both Adam and rights management expert Maria Forte.

 Everyone wants a sync deal, but what does that deal look like exactly?
 What money is there to be made and how do the royalties flow in?
 And how does the business of production music and original commissions work?